• Skip to primary navigation

 Slice of fresh peach dump cake.

 There's nothing like the taste of fresh peaches in the summer.
 While we were on vacation in South Carolina I made sure to take advantage of the freshest peaches and make my friend's Peach Delight recipe.
-This recipe came from her mother and it's a dump cake recipe.
+This easy dessert recipe came from her mother and it's a dump cake recipe.

 Fresh diced peaches and sugar